Talon1024/OpenGLTutorials/glnotes.md

 sampler2D uniforms in the shaders are always set to texture unit 0 by default.
 Use glUniform1i to set the texture unit for the sampler2D to something other than 0.

+I noticed that you have to set the texture units for the sampler2D uniforms for every frame you render.
+However, the solutions to the OpenGL tutorials do not do it that way, but instead they set the texture units BEFORE the render loop.
+Maybe it's a problem or a quirk with NVidia's drivers?

 Textures can have smaller versions of themselves called mipmaps.
 This allows textures to scale down neatly at a distance.

 To prepare a texture:
 1. Load the image file for the texture
 2. Allocate the texture using `glGenTextures(1, &texture);`
+3. Set the texture's texture unit using `glActiveTexture(GL_TEXTURE0-15);`
 3. Bind the texture using `glBindTexture(GL_TEXTURE_2D, texture);`
 4. Upload the texture to the GPU using `glTexImage2D(GL_TEXTURE_2D, curLod, internalFormat, width, height, 0, dataFormat, dataType, data);
 5. Set up the texture using `glTexParameteri(GL_TEXTURE_2D, paramToSet, paramValue);`